|4.3||697 Ratings | 581 Reviews|

 As the more densely habited part of the famous Leh-Ladakh region, Leh's charm is all about its high altitude civilization: yaks, monasteries, handicrafts and Tibetan culture and architecture.
 Very high, very rugged and very cold, Leh has bred a fascinating breed of hardy people, with a unique culture adapted to the harsh climate and terrain of the place.
-Here are 9 top tourist places you must visit when in Leh:
+Here are some of the best tourist places you must visit when in Leh:

 The nine-storey Leh Palace, built in typical Tibetan architectural style, has a stunning view of the surrounding landscape - houses, terraced fields and the magnificent snow peaks of the Stok Kangri.
 It is sad that most of it has fallen to rack and ruin now, and entering certain parts of it is nothing short of a torch-lit thriller.